Toxic employees, by definition, are difficult to deal with.

 Cynics Misunderstand The Power Moves

-The cynic says he loves Robert Greene, but it’s mostly just The 48 Laws of Power and he vibes with that “everyone manipulates” message.
+The cynic The 48 Laws of Power and vibes with that “everyone manipulates” message.

-He reads the power moves, and loves articles such as “coporate lies” and “how politicians manipulate the massess“.
+He reads ThePowerMoves.com, and loves articles such as “corporate lies” and “how politicians manipulate the masses“.

-But he fails to read the finer print, where it says that any social contract can be win-win.
+But he fails to read the finer print, where it says that social exchanges can be win-win and that it’s up to them to make sure they are (see “enlightened collaborator“).

 And that our efforts should be in developing a fairer system, not on withdrawing or destroying the system.